-How the John Lewis Partnership is Predicting the Future of Retail
+How the John Lewis Partnership Predicts the Future of Retail

 Disrupt or be disrupted.

 Leading high-end retailer John Lewis believes this rule will guide the future of retail.

 The partnership chain has 50 stores, 38,100 employees, €243 million in annual income, and a legacy reputation (153 years) to uphold.
 With these high stakes, the brand refuses to play it safe.
 They strive to embrace change — and better yet, lead change in their industry.

 That is how John Vary, futurologist at John Lewis, came to head their in-house experimentation lab, dubbed ‘Room Y’, where the sky’s the limit.
 This lab provides free range for his team to test new technology, bring to life new products and provide a fully immersive experience for their customers.

 Collaborative by nature, this role sees him working across different areas and functions of the business to provoke different ways of thinking and help the Partnership predict the future of retail.

 John is also responsible for the design and development of JLAB, the Partnership’s technology accelerator, which has helped build and define numerous early-stage start-ups.
 He joined John Lewis from Burberry, where he held the position of innovation architect.

 Here, WalkMe talked to John about his role, strategy, and vision for the future of retail.

 WalkMe Team: Buying furniture and personal goods are not initially thought of as a technological process, how were you able to make this shift to digitalize the process at John Lewis?